sublimelsp/LSP-julia/README.md

 ## Known issues and workarounds

-* The most current version (v3.1.0) of the language server crashes at start if the `"settings"` object for server related settings is not empty, see [LanguageServer.jl#754](https://github.com/julia-vscode/LanguageServer.jl/issues/754).
-  As a workaround for now, leave `"settings"` empty, the server will use default values for linting and formatting options then.
 * LSP leaves orphaned Julia processes for the language server, see [LSP#410](https://github.com/sublimelsp/LSP/issues/410) and [LSP#869](https://github.com/sublimelsp/LSP/issues/869).
   There is a workaround for Linux/macOS to start the server via a [Bash script](https://github.com/julia-vscode/LanguageServer.jl/blob/master/contrib/languageserver.sh) which periodically checks for and kills orphaned language server processes, but that doesn't allow to specify a path to the active Julia environment in its starting arguments.